suwalutions/PurrfectKit/docs/source/modules/taeng.rst

 Suphalaks
 =========

-The :class:`purrfectmeow.Suphalaks` class provides internal utilities for seamless operation within PurrfectKit.
+The :class:`purrfectmeow.Suphalaks` class provides handles file operations and model/tokenizer loading.

 See :doc:`/usage` for detailed examples of using PurrfectKit modules.